Making Sausage

 Sausage.
 That’s the kind of word that makes your mouth water and your tummy rumble.
 A wonderful mixture of meats and spices blended to perfection, slipped into a casing to be fried, baked, boiled, grilled or smoked.
 However you cook it - it’s wonderful stuff!

 A lot of people stay away from sausages these days because of the high levels of salt, fats and who knows what else they put in it.
-Well there’s only one way to be sure and that’s to make your own!
-You need to control what you eat!
+Well there’s only one way to be sure what your eating and that’s to make your own!
+You need to learn how to control what you eat!

 I love sausage but I don’t like all the fat and salt they put in it today.
 I’ve been making sausages since I was a kid.
-I remember the first time helping my Mama and a neighbor cranking away on the old bolt on the table grinder they had and what a pain is was.
-I wasn’t great sausage and they only tried it once but it was good.
-I was a lot also of work!
-Now we have electric grinders and stuffers and the internet to make the job very simple and easy to do.
+I remember the first time helping my Mama and a neighbor cranking away on the old bolt on the table grinder they had and what a pain that was.
+It wasn’t great sausage and they only tried it once but it was good and it was also a lot of work!
+Now we have electric grinders and vertical or horizontal stuffers to make the job very simple and easy to do.

 Making home made sausages is easier than you might think BUT like most meats handle them with care!